-Cornell informs employees about Policy 6.4 and sexual and related misconduct prevention and response procedures through an online web course developed by Cornell.
-Since the fall of 2014, more than 7,400 new and existing faculty and staff have completed this training.
-Additionally, in April 2019 Cornell launched an online program that is compliant with New York State sexual harassment training requirements; since then 21,989 employees have completed this training.
-Cornell also offers in person programs and written materials for faculty and staff.
-Programs for faculty and staff address prevention and awareness of protected status discrimination and harassment, sexual assault, dating and domestic violence, and stalking emphasizing the requirements under the Title IX to refrain from acts of sexual discrimination, harassment, and violence and how to report such incidents to the appropriate Title IX Coordinators, get help, and prevent recurrences.
+Cornell informs employees about Policy 6.4 and sexual and related misconduct prevention and response procedures through an on-line course developed by Cornell, which is compliant with New York State sexual harassment training requirements.
+Employees are required to complete the training upon hire and annually; 17,397 employees have completed the 2020-21 course.
+Cornell also offers in-person programs and written materials for faculty and staff.
+Programs for faculty and staff address prevention and awareness of protected status discrimination and harassment, sexual assault, dating and domestic violence, and stalking, emphasizing the requirements under Title IX to refrain from acts of sexual discrimination, harassment, and violence and how to report such incidents to the appropriate Title IX Coordinators, get help, and prevent recurrences.

 Numerous additional educational programs and campaigns are conducted by Residential Programs, Dean of Students, Cornell Health, Cornell Police, the Office of Institutional Equity and Title IX, Human Resources, and other university units/departments throughout the academic year.
-Some examples include: the Community and Respect ("CORE") Residential Advisors program, which conducts ongoing prevention and awareness campaigns on moral and ethical awareness, including consent, by-stander intervention, holding peers accountable to their actions, and multicultural competence; peer education programs, such as Consent Ed and Cayuga's Watchers, that promote the value of being a caring community, educate students about risk reduction and positive options for bystander intervention, and primarily reach students in

-Greek life, athletic teams and residence halls; annual training for all student-athletes covering sexual violence topics and resources at Cornell; programming sponsored by the LGBT and Women's Resource Centers related to consent, healthy relationships and Cornell's caring community; on-going training for student organizations on the potential consequences of high risk drinking and how to reduce risks; required training for all registered student organization officers to raise awareness about sexual assault, dating and domestic violence, and stalking and provide resources; training for residential staff on how to respond to a report of sexual violence; peer-led interactive trainings for students on topics including building healthier relationships, sex and values, self-esteem, substance abuse, and suicide prevention; the Cornell Social Consultant Program, a student sexual violence prevention initiative that aims to reduce sexual and intimate partner violence by creating a campus culture in which respect and positive relationships are the norm; university public health fellows who, among other responsibilities, facilitating sexual violence prevention and education outreach programs and guide the Greek Health and Wellness Initiative; and Intervene, a video and facilitated workshop demonstrating a variety of scenarios sexual assault, sexual harassment, intimate partner abuse, hazing, an alcohol emergency, emotional distress, and bias-and showing how students can make a difference in each of them.
+Some examples include: the Community and Respect ("CORE") Residential Advisors program, which conducts ongoing prevention and awareness campaigns on moral and ethical awareness, including consent, by-stander intervention, holding peers accountable to their actions, and multicultural competence; peer education programs, such as Consent Ed and One Love, that promote the value of being a caring community, educate students about risk reduction and positive options for bystander intervention, and primarily reach students in Greek life, athletic teams and residence halls; annual training for all student-athletes covering sexual violence topics and resources at Cornell; programming sponsored by the identity-based resource centers related to consent, healthy relationships; training for student organizations on the potential consequences of high risk drinking and how to reduce risks; required training for all registered student organization officers to raise awareness about sexual assault, dating and domestic violence, and stalking and provide resources; training for residential staff on how to respond to a report of sexual violence; peer-led interactive trainings for students on topics including building healthier relationships, sex and values, and mental health; and Intervene, a video and facilitated workshop demonstrating a variety of scenarios-sexual assault, sexual harassment, intimate partner abuse, hazing, an alcohol emergency, emotional distress, and bias to show how students can make a difference.

-The University maintains a comprehensive website "SHARE-Sexual Harassment and Assault Response and Education," share.cornell.edu, which provides resources and updated information for faculty, staff, students, visitors and the community at large covering: getting care, reporting options, helping a friend, getting involved, and learning more (including safe and positive options for bystander intervention and information to promote risk reduction).
-The Office of the Title IX Coordinator also maintains a website titleix.cornell.edu.
+The University maintains a comprehensive website "SHARE-Sexual Harassment and Assault Response and Education," share.cornell.edu, which provides resources and updated information for faculty, staff, students, visitors and the local community.
+The Office of Institutional Equity and Title IX, which includes the Title IX Coordinator, also maintains a website titleix.cornell.edu.